jasonjmcghee/plock/README.md

 ## Building Plock

-If you don't have apple silicon or don't want to blindly trust binaries (you shouldn't), here's how you can build it yourself!
+If you don't want to blindly trust binaries (you shouldn't), here's how you can build it yourself!

 ## Prerequisites